Next steps to securing APIs and microservices

 By integrating security into your full lifecycle API management model, you’ve taken many of the steps your Chief Security Officer mandates.
-To learn more about advanced security techniques, I invite you to attend our Modernizing Application Architectures with Microservices and APIs Virtual Summit Series, taking place on Wednesday, December 13th.
+To learn more about advanced security techniques, I invite you to attend a replay of our Modernizing Application Architectures with Microservices and APIs Virtual Summit Series.

 This four hour session explores the latest trends and priorities for banks who are using APIs to fuel their digital transformation, and also discusses FIDO and mobile security, risk analysis, and finishes with how to securely expose an enterprise’s APIs to the world, as well as demonstrate how to apply custom security checks on specific requests.
-It promises to be an excellent day, and a great way to wrap- up 2017.
-Hope to see you there!
+I hope you enjoy the session!